SyncholisticMG/gh/chapter6/workspace.md

 every aspect of the farm has been commoditized as part of the Galactic Commerce Market.

 Q: How would we do that by moving around?
 Everyone is a living breathing paradox inside a paradox timeline reality to participate and create final karmic resolution.
-We are a paradox inside a paradox inside a paradox inside another paradox which opens up a wide range of opportunities to create those new micro elements.
+We're a paradox inside a paradox inside a paradox inside another paradox which opens up a wide range of opportunities to create those new micro elements.
 Every time you go into a medium level of energy, let's just say happily driving a car and listening to some music you could be producing elements and micro compounds that have never existed before and because they're not attached to your bubble of hologram they will fall out behind you like dust particles, micro dust particles.